hshah19/blazar/doc/source/architecture.rst

 his/her instances on it passing special scheduler hint to Nova.
 When host is reserved, it’s not used for usual instance running, it might be used only when lease starts and only by passing reservation ID to Nova.
-That is implemented using special Nova Scheduler filter, that passes reservation ID to Climate and checks if user really can use reserved compute capacity.
+That is implemented using special Nova Scheduler filter, that passes reservation ID to Blazar and checks if user really can use reserved compute capacity.